ElnazDavoodi/SentenceAlignmentDeepLearning/README.md

 ##Dataset
 The Simple English Wikipedia corpus is a parallel corpus contains two versions: 1) the document-aligned and 2) the sentence-aligned versions.
-The dataset is created using both versions
+The dataset is created using both versions (see create_dataset.py).